toffwee's blog

 screenshot of my experimental game 'Autoficer' and of my bunny factorio game

-some of my previous first-iteration prototypes took months to make, e.g. Autoficer (left). and knowing what i know now, i can't imagine how long the timeline would be if i chose to complete it
+some of my previous prototypes took months to make, (e.g. Autoficer, left image) and knowing what i know now, i can't even imagine how long it would take to complete

-doing stupid probably-not-real math, if a 3 day prototype ends up taking 3 months to finish (1:~30 ratio), then a 2 months prototype would take ~5 years to finish. which actually sounds like it could be an accurate timeline for a game like this lol. that's not even accounting for the fact that Autoficer is a game with not many similar examples to pull from. i'd have spent a very very long time climbing over design walls
+doing stupid probably-not-real math, if a 3 day prototype ends up taking 3 months to finish (1:~30 ratio), then a 2 months prototype would take ~5 years to finish. which actually sounds like it could be an accurate timeline for a game like this lol.
+Autoficer is also a game with not many similar examples to pull from, so i'd additionally have to spent a very very long time climbing over design walls. this has really cleared the fog on which projects are unrealistic

-since life is getting busier (which is a v good thing), i really dont want to keep spending months on something im going to throw away. this is fine if you're learning, but eventually you have to cash in what you've learned and actually make stuff, right? from now on im quite happy making things that are tiny
+since life is getting busier (in a good way), i really dont want to keep spending months on something im going to throw away. projects like this are very good if you're learning, but eventually you have to cash in what you've learned and actually make and ship stuff. for now im quite happy making things that are tiny

-so ya.. balancing is hard. polishing is hard. quality games take much, much longer than youd think
+so ya.. balancing is hard. polishing is hard. quality games take far, far longer than youd think

-i will from now on!!! im going to make smaller experiences that are better and actually give them to wayyy more friends. my friends have definitely been the most helpful thing to happen to my game dev hobby. thats what its all about right! making something exciting for the girlies
+i will keep it simple from now on!!! im going to make smaller experiences that are better and give them to wayyy more friends to try out early. my friends have definitely been the best thing about my game dev hobby... thats what its all about, making something for the girliesss

-excited to keep working on this, i feel like i can see a finish line lol. all that's next is more upgrades, 2 small bosses and a nice art pass!! tysm
+excited to keep working on this and i feel like i can see a finish line lol. all that's next is more upgrades, 2 small bosses and a nice art pass!! tysm for reading

 kaito vocaloid cheering